Multi-tracer beyond linear theory: Extra plots for and different

 \section{Extra plots for $b_{\rm all}^{+\pm\pm\pm}$ and different $k_{\rm max}$}

 In this Appendix, we include complementary plots that were not added to the main part of the paper.
 In \reffig{deltab_all}, the left panel displays all possible combinations of $b_{\rm all}^{+\pm\pm\pm}$; although we observe some relative differences between them, no qualitative change occurs.
 In the right panel, we present the same plot as in \reffig{deltab}, but with $k_{\rm max} = 0.05\, h/$Mpc.
-The error bars are, as expected, larger, but we find that a split in $b_1$ becomes relatively more important than a split in $b_{\d^2}$.
+The error bars are, as expected, larger, but we find that a split in $b_1$ becomes relatively more important than a split in $b_{\d^2}$. {We also show in \reffig{kmax_deltab} the error in the cosmological parameters for a split $\Delta b_{\d^2}$ (solid) and $\Delta b_{\G_2}$ (dashed) normalized by the error calculated using $\Delta b_{1}$ as a function of $k_{\rm max}$.
+As we restric the analysis to large scales, the split in the linear bias parameter becomes more relevant than a split in the non-linear bias. }